 Why Let Users Subscribe to Tags & Custom Taxonomies?

-You might want to add RSS subscription to your tags and custom taxonomies.
-Then your website visitors can be notified when you publish a new blog post they might be interested in.
+With that in mind, you may want to add RSS subscriptions to your tags and custom taxonomies.
+In this way, you can notify visitors when you publish a new blog post they might be interested in.

 Adding RSS Subscription Link on Tag Archives

 One solution is to add a simple RSS ‘Subscribe’ link to your site’s tag archive pages.
 These pages show all the posts that have the same tag.